What is a Heat Loss or Heat Gain Calculation?

 Why do a heat loss or heat gain calculation?

-Proper sized equipment is less expensive than larger oversized equipment, so you start saving money right away.
+Proper-sized equipment is less expensive than larger oversized equipment, so you start saving money right away.
 Any upgrades done to the home since it was built will reduce the heat loss, which is why we should do one anytime a heating or cooling appliance is replaced.

-Is it common that my new heating or cooling appliance is over sized?
+Is it common that my new heating or cooling appliance is oversized?

-My contractor wants to install the same size appliance as the old one is that OK?
+My contractor wants to install the same size appliance as the old one.
+Is that OK?
 It heated the house fine for many years.

 My contractor wants to size the new boiler by measuring the radiation.